terrajobst/AspNetCore.Docs.tr-tr/aspnetcore/testing/troubleshoot.md

 <a name="sdk"></a>
 ## <a name="net-core-sdk-warnings"></a>.NET core SDK uyarıları

-### <a name="both-the-32-and-64-bit-versions-of-the-net-core-sdk-are-installed"></a>32 ve 64 bit sürümleri .NET Core SDK'ın yüklü
+### <a name="both-the-32-bit-and-64-bit-versions-of-the-net-core-sdk-are-installed"></a>32 bit ve 64 bit sürümlerini .NET Core SDK yüklü
-İçinde **yeni proje** iletişim ASP.NET Core için üstünde görünür aşağıdaki uyarı görebilirsiniz:
+İçinde **yeni proje** iletişim ASP.NET Core için aşağıdaki uyarı görebilirsiniz:

     Both 32 and 64 bit versions of the .NET Core SDK are installed.
 Only templates from the 64 bit version(s) installed at C:\Program Files\dotnet\sdk\" will be displayed.